-First things first — it is highly recommended that you stop using your Mac immediately.
-If your Mac has an HDD, try your best not to save or generate new files as they can possibly “over-write” the disk space.
+First things first — stop using your Mac immediately.
+Try not to save or generate new files as they can possibly “over-write” the disk space.
 If your deleted files got overwritten, it’s extremely hard to retrieve them.

 Step 1: Check if you have saved the files on another storage device.

-Close your eyes for a few seconds, think about when you created the files.
+Close your eyes for a few seconds, and think about when you created the files.

-Also, if they are project-based documents, maybe you’ve shared them with your co-workers, also check your email sent box to see if they are there.
+Also, if they are project-based documents, maybe you’ve shared them with your co-workers, check your email sent box to see if they are still there.